SethMusker/TargetVet/README.md

 #-- R packages:
     optparse # for parsing opts
-    tidyr, dplyr # main workhorses in all scripts ggplot2 # does most of the plotting ggrepel # useful for labeling plots
+    tidyr, dplyr # main workhorses in all scripts forcats # factor releveling
+    ggplot2 # does most of the plotting ggrepel # useful for labeling plots
     progress # for nice progress bars

 # for VetHybPiper.sh and DetectParalogs.R
-    segmented # for automated paralog detection via breakpoint regression gplots # for paralogy heatmaps
-    dendextend # for plotting dendrograms and/or phylogenies ape # for phylogenetic trees
+    segmented # for automated paralog detection via breakpoint regression gplots # for paralogy and missingness heatmaps dendextend # for plotting dendrograms and/or phylogenies ape # for phylogenetic trees